-Note 18.
+Note 17.
 Related party transactions

 In the rapidly developing business environment in the Russian Federation, companies and individuals have frequently used nominees and other forms of intermediary companies in transactions.
 The senior management of the Company believes that the Group has appropriate procedures in place to identify and properly disclose transactions with related parties in this environment and has disclosed all of the relationships identified which it deemed to be significant.
 Related party sales and purchases of oil and oil products were primarily to and from affiliated companies.
-Related party processing services were provided by affiliated refinery.
+Related party processing services were provided by an affiliated refinery.

 Below are related party transactions not disclosed elsewhere in the interim consolidated financial statements.
-Refer also to Notes 4, 6, 11 and 19 for other transactions with related parties.
+Refer also to Notes 4, 6, 11, 12 and 18 for other transactions with related parties.

-Sales of oil and oil products to related parties were \$73 million and \$88 million for the three months ended March 31, 2014 and 2013, respectively.
+Sales of oil and oil products to related parties were \$132 million and \$73 million for the three months ended March 31, 2015 and 2014, respectively.

-Other sales to related parties were \$9 million and \$17 million for the three months ended March 31, 2014 and 2013, respectively.
+Other sales to related parties were \$6 million and \$9 million for the three months ended March 31, 2015 and 2014, respectively.

-Purchases of oil and oil products from related parties were \$499 million and \$125 million for the three months ended March 31, 2014 and 2013, respectively.
+Purchases of oil and oil products from related parties were \$248 million and \$499 million for the three months ended March 31, 2015 and 2014, respectively.

-Purchases of processing services from related parties for the three months ended March 31, 2014 and 2013 were \$57 million in each period.
+Purchases of processing services from related parties were \$42 million and \$57 million for the three months ended March 31, 2015 and 2014, respectively.

-Other purchases from related parties were \$46 million and \$24 million for the three months ended March 31, 2014 and 2013, respectively.
+Other purchases from related parties were \$40 million and \$46 million for the three months ended March 31, 2015 and 2014, respectively.